gerbv/gerbv/README-release.txt

 the release version number in the documentation, distfile, and the about dialog box.

-Note that the gyrations with maintainerclean and another build are to be sure that all the correct versions numbers end up in the files.
+Note that the gyrations with maintainer-clean and another build are to be sure that all the correct versions numbers end up in the files.

 After following the steps below,